What to Know About Video Sharing Platforms in 2025

 Scalability

-On the release of the latest software announcement through a video shared on the company's website, unexpected traffic causes the servers to crash, ruining the ever so important moment that the team had prepped on for months.
-To avoid such an embarrassment, always ensure that a video sharing platform can handle large volumes of traffic.
+On the release of the latest software announcement through a video shared on the company's website, unexpected traffic caused the servers to crash, ruining the ever-so-important moment that the team had prepped for months.

-As your organization grows, so will your need for a platform that can handle increased traffic, storage, and performance demands without compromising user experience.
 Scalability is critical for catering to large audiences, and as you grow as a business, your audience size will keep increasing.
 Keep an eye out for the following in the platform you choose:

 Global Content Delivery